 Surveying 1,700 IT and tech resellers globally, almost half (47%) said that AI and automated services are a revenue stream of most interest to customers today—and anticipate this will remain the case for 18 months.

 Like many other cutting-edge tech companies, Sage integrates AI capabilities into its flagship products (like Sage Intacct).

-David Dickson says: “You can either be paralyzed by fear and miss out on the opportunity or take a leap and harness the power of AI technology.
+David Dickson says: “You can either be paralysed by fear and miss out on the opportunity, or take a leap and harness the power of AI technology.

 “By embracing AI, we open ourselves to new possibilities and previously unimaginable perspectives.

 David says AI will transform the rapid exchange and understanding of accounting and financial information.

 He says: “The classic ‘data-in, analysis, data-out’ cycle will be much easier and faster for the accounting and finance team, which will gain a clearer picture into the business’s health.”